Partnership for the Advancement of Cancer Research Project

 Due to the competitive nature of Summer Undergraduate Research Program, the following suggestions should be taken into consideration when preparing an application; however adhering to these recommendations does not guarantee acceptance into the program.

 - Give yourself adequate time to complete the application.
-Responses to open-ended questions should have a thoughtful, detailed response that shows the applicant is: 1) interested in gaining research experience in diverse aspects of cancer research and 2) has reviewed the FHCRC’s Faculty Page to learn more about the investigators who work at the FHCRC's Public Health Sciences Division and the types of research conducted.
+Responses to open-ended questions should have a thoughtful, detailed response that shows the applicant is: 1) interested in gaining research experience in diverse aspects of cancer research and 2) has reviewed the Labs/Projects page to learn more about the specific research interests of Fred Hutch faculty who work in the Public Health Sciences Division.
 Students should proofread their application thoroughly for accuracy and completeness before submitting.

 - What are your cancer-related research interests and/or career goals?

-- How does the FHCRC's Cancer Research Internship for NMSU Graduate Students fit in with your career goals
+- How does the Cancer Research Internship for NMSU Graduate Students support or enhance your career goals?

 - What qualifications do you bring?